-Drivers Education Semester Prerequisite: Sophomore priority- Student must be at least 15 prior to getting a driving permit.
-Lab Fee: \$150.00 (Subject to change), plus \$20.00 for instruction permit required by the state
+Prerequisite: Sophomore priority- Student must be at least 15 prior to getting a driving permit.
+Lab

+Fee: \$150.00 (Subject to change), plus \$20.00 for instruction permit required by the state

 All sophomore students that pass the state driving exam and vision screening (20/40) will receive their white slip.
 In addition, each student must pass 30 hours of classroom, 6 hours of driving with the instructor, and document 50 hours of driving with a parent/guardian.
-This class meets by the guarter, supplementing Study Skills instruction on the opposite quarter.
+This class meets by the quarter, supplementing Study Skills instruction on the opposite quarter.

-Health Education Semester
+Health Education 1/2 credit Semester

 Prerequisite: Sophomore standing / Required for Graduation

-Lab Fee: None and/or to be determined